Why do we need Vitamin D?

 for seniors

-Depends on which countries you are living in, you need to find out their daily recommendation.
+Depending on which country you are living in, you need to find out their daily recommendation.

 Why are the recommendations so different?
 Some researchers believe that there isn’t enough evidence to support taking higher amounts of vitamin D yet.
 On the other hand, some researchers believe that research is proving, or will prove, that taking lower amounts isn’t enough.